Stan Lee Put To Rest In Private Service, Large Public Tribute Still Being Planned

 It’s not known exactly when or where the services were held, but the funeral was carried out as Stan Lee wished.

-Stan Lee died Monday in Los Angeles at age 95 after a decades-long career of creating some of the most memorable comic book heroes in the world.
+Stan Lee died on Monday in Los Angeles at age 95 after a decades-long career of creating some of the most memorable comic book heroes in the world.
 Many of his most famous creations have experienced a recent resurgence in popularity thanks to the film industry.

 POW!
 Entertainment announced Friday that it is planning a public tribute to Lee, whose fans have expressed an outpouring of memories and grief this past week.